 The School of Medicine, in partnership with DHTS and Duke OIT-DWS, manages a single Drupal infrastructure (the Federation) upon which units can build individual websites.
-All School of Medicine (SoM) academic departments are required to be hosted on the Federation.
+All School of Medicine (SoM) academic departments, and centers and institutes,are required to be on the Federation.

 Web Federation Contacts